isabella232/roxanarobinson.com/content/contact.md

 ### Get in Touch

-If you’d like to contact me directly, click here.
+If you’d like to contact me directly, use the form below.
 Send me a message, or invite me to visit your book group, in person or by skype.

+{{< form-contact>}}

+---